q2333gh/Lucid/readme.md

 ## Examples

-See `examples/hello_lucid/` for a complete example canister with PocketIC tests.
+See `examples/hello_lucid/` for a complete example canister with ic-py or local testnet replica tests.

 ## Documentation